Coty (NYSE:COTY) Updates FY 2021 Earnings Guidance

-Coty (NYSE:COTY) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
-The company issued revenue guidance of $4.50 billion-$4.60 billion, compared to the consensus revenue estimate of $4.57 billion.
+Coty (NYSE:COTY) updated its FY 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $- for the period.
+The company issued revenue guidance of $4.50 billion-4.60 billion, compared to the consensus revenue estimate of $4.57 billion.

+Several brokerages have recently commented on COTY.
+Citigroup reiterated a focus list rating and issued a $15.00 target price (up previously from $11.00) on shares of Coty in a report on Friday, April 30th.
+TheStreet upgraded shares of Coty from a d rating to a c- rating in a research report on Monday, May 17th.
+Evercore ISI upgraded shares of Coty from an in-line rating to an outperform rating and set a $10.00 price target for the company in a research report on Wednesday, February 10th.
+Stifel Nicolaus increased their price target on shares of Coty from $6.00 to $10.00 and gave the company a hold rating in a research report on Tuesday, April 27th.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of Coty from $8.00 to $9.00 and gave the company a hold rating in a research report on Monday, April 26th.
+One analyst has rated the stock with a sell rating, five have issued a hold rating, four have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+The company presently has an average rating of Buy and a consensus target price of $9.78.

 About Coty